 To ensure you thrive in your new environment you will have access to one-on-one support, a variety of health and wellbeing services, along with social and sporting activities to help you make friends.

-Foundation Studies Alumni Testimonial
+RMIT Foundation Studies Alumni Testimonials

 Fabio Hutagalung is a graduate of Foundation Studies and the Bachelor of Design (Communication Design).
 Fabio now works as an Account Executive at Encore Jakarta, a boutique branding agency that specialises in 3D rendering.